 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 Canine Influenza (also known as the Dog Flu) is a highly contagious respiratory disease in dogs that is caused by specific influenza viruses known to infect dogs.
-It has been confirmed in 46 states across the U.S. and recently (January 2018) in San Jose, California.
+It has been confirmed in 46 states across the U.S. and recently (January 2018) in the San Francisco Bay Area (map of positive cases by city).

 Signs of Canine Influenza include coughing, runny nose, fever, lethargy, eye discharge and reduced appetite.
 It is spread by aerosolized respiratory secretions (coughing, sneezing, nasal discharge) from infected dogs.
 Dogs may also become infected by contaminated objects or materials (feeding bowls, bedding, leashes, collars, floors, etc.).
 To date, there is no evidence that humans can become sick with the canine influenza virus.